angusclark1/Project-1/README.md

 ## Pull in the data and analyze how the two portfolios track in the current market.

-For this part of the assignment, use the two portfolios to analyze how both portfolios compare to one another.
+For this part of the assignment, two portfolios will be used to analyze, in order to show how both portfolios compare to one another.
-First, you will read in and clean several CSV files for analysis.
-The CSV files contain data on whale portfolio returns, algorithmic trading portfolio returns, and S&P TSX 60 historical prices.
-Use the Whale Analysis starter code to complete the following steps:

-1. Use Pandas to read the following CSV files into DataFrames.
- -new_age.csv: Contains returns of some famous new age technology and financial businesses.
- -old_age.csv: Contains returns of some famous old age technology and financial businesses.
+1. Import neccessary tools for analysis
+- Pandas as pd
+- MCSimulation from MCForecastTools
+- yfinance as yf
+- matplotlib.pyplot as plt
+- seaborn as sns
+- hvplot as hv
+- streamlit as st

-2. Identify and remove null values.
+2. Identify and Set appropriate tickers for both Old Age and New Age Returns.
-3. Both the new and old age portfolio’s CSV files contain closing prices, therefore both portfolio’s closing prices must be converted to daily returns.
-4. Join New Age Returns and the Old Age Returns into a single DataFrame called group_df with columns for each portfolio's closing prices.
+3. Create a DataFrame which includes tickers
+4. Set start and end date within the df
+5. Drop all null values from both Portfolio's
+6. Visualise the data in order to confirm no values are missing (Using a Heatmap)

 ## Compare how both Portfolios performed in comparison to 2 years previously (Perform Quantitative Analysis)
 For this part of the assignment, use the Old Age and New Age returns Dataframe to compare how both portfolios performed in comparison to both 2 years prior.
 To do so, complete the following steps:

+- Note in order to visualise simulations, download MCS files.

-1. Use the newly made DataFrame (completed in the previous task) named group_df which includes the performance of all portfolios daily returns.
+1. Create a new DataFrame named MC_two_year, which includes the original DataFrame, as well as weights, number of trading days and number of simulations.
 2. Using MCForecastTool.py, create a Monte Carlo Simulation for the DataFrame for a 2 year simulation.
-Be sure to do the following: num_simulation=300, num_trading_days=252*2 and set weights )
+Be sure to do the following: num_simulation=1000, num_trading_days=252*2 and set weights to 0.1 respectively.
 3. Using the calc.cumulative_return() function, calculate the Dataframes 2-year cumulative return.
 4. Plot the MCSimulation and Distribution